 Frequently Asked Questions

 All GW students receive a $30 print credit for the academic year in their Wepa account.
 As most printing is on 8 ½ x 11 paper on black and white printers, this equates to 427 sides per year for a year round student (this represents the proportional black and white, color, single sided, and double sided prints based on past usage).
-Students enrolling in only the spring semester will receive a $15 credit on the first day of classes that semester.
+Students enrolling in only the spring semester or those who do not activate their printing credits by swiping their GWorld card during the first semester of enrollment each year will receive a $15 credit on the first day of classes that semester.

 GW has two purposes for printing credits:

-- Ensure students can affordably print required class materials.
+- While the credits aren’t intended to cover total printing costs, they ensure students can affordably print required class materials.

 - Further GW’s collective commitment to sustainable practices.